Payment API for developers

 Automatic state transitions

-Pay an order - status moves to PAID.
-Refund part of it - PARTIALLY_REFUNDED.
-Refund the rest - REFUNDED.
-No webhooks to poll, no state to reconcile.
+Pay an order and status moves to PAID.
+Refund part of it and it moves to PARTIALLY_REFUNDED.
+No webhook state machine required.

 Idempotent by design